aang81a/my-it-support-portfolio/PROJECTS/06-knowledge-base-articles/how-to-troubleshoot-no-internet.md

 This knowledge base article explains simple steps a user can follow when the computer is connected to Wi-Fi or Ethernet, but the internet is not working.

-The steps are written for non-technical users and should be tried before contacting IT support.
+The steps are written for non-technical users and should be tried before contacting IT Support.

 ---